DDeShon/javascript-todo/README.md

-To do list application created with React and JavaScript.
+This is a to do list application created with React and JavaScript.